 About the data

 - The places in the table have been chosen because of their geographical location and because they have an airport where weather conditions are continuously measured.
 Choose the nearest place, if you live somewhere in between, just look at both places to see which weather type most closely matches your own observation.
 The difference will not be great enough to cause a dramatic change in the risk factor.

 - The weather is the type of weather measured at the time shown in the adjacent column.
 The measurements are carried out by the meteorological departments of airports and have a high reliability.
 Only the temperature and the amount of sunshine are needed to determine the fructan accumulation, so these are the only data we will show here.
 For a more extensive weather report you can go to the various online weather stations.

 - The time displayed is the time when the weather conditions were actually measured by the meteo station.
 If the time deviates from the current time, this means that no new measurement data were available (server not available, or no new measurement performed, or a technical malfunction, etc.).

 - The trend indicates whether the amount of fructan is increasing or decreasing.
 With a lot of sun the trend will be "increasing", one day after fructan accumulation at night usually "decreasing", but this is highly dependent on the temperature and the amount of sunshine.

-The algorithm used assumes a continuous fructan consumption (depending on the temperature), and a fructan production (depending on the amount of sunshine, corrected for time and cloudiness).
+The algorithm used is based on a continuous fructan consumption (depending on the temperature) and a fructan production (depending on the amount of sunshine, corrected for time and cloudiness).
 These two effects are added together and a net fructan consumption or fructan accumulation results.
 This number (negative or otherwise) is added to the existing fructan index.
-The weather situation is checked every hour and the index is updated.
+The weather situation is measured and the index is updated every hour.

-We assume fructan consumption that continues day and night, and is only subject to the ambient temperature.
+We assume a fructan consumption that continues day and night and is only subject to the ambient temperature.

 - There is no fructan consumption below 5 degrees.